Skip to main content

 The most common place you'll encounter a BNPL option is during checkout for an online purchase.
 At that time, you may be able to choose from several payment methods, such as a credit card, debit card or PayPal.
 BNPL providers may appear among the payment options.
 The application process may vary but can be fast and require little information from you.

 Purchases between $50 and $1,000 tend to be eligible for BNPL, but that will vary by company.
-A typical payment schedule requires 25% of the purchase during checkout, then has installments with specific due dates and frequencies.
-In addition, while many BNPL options do not charge interest on their payment plans, there may be fees.
+A typical payment schedule requires 25% of the purchase during checkout, then has installments with specific due dates and frequencies for the remainder of the amount.
+Keep in mind that while some BNPL options do not charge interest on their payment plans, there will likely be plan fees and may be other fees.

-In some cases, you may be able to change the payment method you use to pay for each other installment of the BNPL plan.
+In some cases, you may be able to change the payment method for each installment of the BNPL plan.

 What are the types of BNPL?